 Planned Parent-Teacher conferences are usually scheduled in October.
-We ask parents to make arrangements in their daily routines so that a conference time can be scheduled.
-We ask that individuals coordinate their times so that both parents can attend, as time will only permit one conference per student.
+We ask parents to make arrangements in their daily routines so that a virtual conference time can be scheduled.
+Please coordinate times so that both parents can attend, as time will only permit one conference per student.

-♦ Conferences by Appointment
+◆Conferences by Appointment

-If you would like to meet with your child's teacher(s), please call the school office or send in a note to the appropriate teacher so that a time can be scheduled in advance.
-Please avoid trying to catch homeroom teachers with unexpected conversations, especially regarding important matters, during student arrival times (7:45 a.m.-8:00 a.m.) or dismissal times right after school.
-By 7:45 a.m., our teachers need to be able to focus their full attention on starting the day.
+If you would like to meet with your child's teacher(s), please call the school office or contact the appropriate teacher so that a time can be scheduled in advance.

+Please do not engage teachers in conversations, especially regarding important matters, during student arrival times (7:35 a.m.-8:00 a.m.) or dismissal times right after school.
+By 7:35 a.m., our teachers need to be able to focus their full attention on starting the day.
 Also, for safety reasons, teachers must be able to supervise their students at arrival and dismissal times without any added distractions.